• Facebook

 Specialises in pedagogical and school psychology, especially issues relating to learning motivation, teaching talented pupils and also the issue of time perspective.
 She graduated from the Faculty of Education of Charles University.
 She is currently working as an assistant professor at the Department of Psychology of the CU Faculty of Education and Department of Education of the University of Chemistry and Technology.
 She conducts communication skills courses for doctoral students and university teachers as well as for members of the business community.

-Participation in the program is free of charge.
+Participation in the course is free of charge.

 In case of questions, please, contact: